 - Two attorneys and a mediator are involved

-- Control: The parties make all of their choices related to the divorce with the advice of counsel an input from the mediator
+- Control: The parties make all of their choices related to the divorce with the advice of counsel and input from the mediator.

 - Timing: In mediation, some of the time-consuming steps of trial are avoided which streamlines the process.

-- Two attorneys, a mental health professional and often a financial neutral are involved
+- Two attorneys, a neutral mental health professional, and often, a neutral financial profressional are involved.

 - Recommended use: low and high conflict parties can benefit from this path.
-The parties and their attorneys sign a contract committing to agree to all the terms of divorce without going to court.
+The parties and their attorneys sign a contract committing to agree to all of the terms of divorce without resorting to litigation.
 The parties receive guidance and support from other neutral professionals.
-This option is efficient and holistic
+This option is efficient and holistic.

-- Effect on Co-parenting: The collaborative team helps the parties consciously make decisions that will facility their ability to communicate effectively and co-parent in the future.
+- Effect on Co-parenting: The collaborative team helps the parties consciously make decisions that will facilitate their ability to communicate effectively and co-parent in the future.

-- Control: The parties make all of their own decisions related to the divorce with the advice of legal counsel and other professionals.
+- Control: The parties make all of the decisions related to the divorce with the advice of legal counsel and other neutral professionals.